-

 Hong Kong Disneyland – 15th Anniversary – Operation Santa Claus (B)

 One of two postcard variants Disney issued in 2020 to celebrate its 15th anniversary (even while the park was closed) and to generate proceeds for a local charity called Operation Santa Claus.
 These were really hard to get.
-Card measures 4-3/4″ x 6-3/4″, and for two good reasons can only be a very limited edition.
+Card measures 4-3/4″ x 6-3/4″, and for good reasons can only be a very limited edition.
 Unused.
 Grade: 1

 -